roguextech/skyward-simulink-blockset/README.md

 # skyward-simulink-blockset

-This repository contains the Simulink blockset for Sensors used on the calibration platform
+This repository contains the Simulink blockset for the GY-88 IMU

-#
 # INSTALLATION ISTRUCTION
 #